-Roman is a Senior Lecturer in Global Current Affairs in the Media School at Bournemouth University and a faculty member at the Salzburg Academy on Media & Global Change.
+Roman is a Senior Academic (Grade 9) in Global Current Affairs in the Media School at Bournemouth University, a visiting scholar in the Engagement Game Lab at Emerson College in Boston, and a faculty member at the Salzburg Academy on Media & Global Change in Austria.
 He holds a BSc in International & European Studies (2000, Panteion University of Social & Political Sciences, Athens, Greece); an MSc in European Politics & Policy (2001, London School of Economics); a PG Certificate in Academic Practice (2006) and a PhD in Political Communication (2010, Bournemouth University).

 Roman’s work focuses on emerging patterns of civic engagement and behaviour with particular reference to the phenomena of globalisation, extremism, consumerism and online mobilisation.
 He is also interested in the relationship between Europe’s urban landscapes, public sphere/spaces and civic culture.